The Industry

 Whether touring a theatre production, filming abroad, performing at theme parks like Disneyland Paris, or working on cruise ships, UK performers now encounter considerable barriers that affect their ability to seize opportunities across Europe.

-• The impact on performer’s careers includes the loss of income and valuable experience for individual performers, and the broader threat to the UK’s creative exports and global reputation.
+• The Cost to Creativity: These barriers have resulted in lost income and missed opportunities for individual performers, posing a broader threat to the UK’s creative exports and global reputation.

-• There’s a pressing need for the UK government to collaborate with EU counterparts to secure a simplified, reciprocal visa system.
-The current Trade and Cooperation Agreement (TCA) does not adequately cover artistic activity.
+• The Urgent Solution: There is a pressing need for the UK government to collaborate with EU counterparts to secure a simplified, reciprocal visa system, as the current Trade and Cooperation Agreement (TCA) does not adequately cover artistic activity.

 From Seamless Movement to Complex Paperwork